 As described in Section E-6.3.1, the NY Project interconnection cable route is located within or adjacent to the LIRR right-of-way for the majority of its length.
 The NY Project interconnection cable route will cross the LIRR Long Beach Branch in one location and will also cross the parking area adjacent to the Island Park LIRR Station.
+Additionally, the loop-in / loop-out line route will cross the LIRR Long Beach Branch in one location just east of the Hampton Road substation.

-The Applicant is coordinating with the LIRR regarding installation of the interconnection cables within and adjacent to the LIRR right-of-way and will consult with the LIRR to avoid or minimize any service disruptions during construction activities and work along the right-of-way.
+The Applicant is coordinating with the LIRR regarding installation of the interconnection and loop-in / loopout line cables within and adjacent to the LIRR right-of-way and will consult with the LIRR to avoid or minimize any service disruptions during construction activities and work along the right-of-way.
 The Applicant is proposing to use trenchless construction (jack and bore installation) along the onshore interconnection cable route in order to cross the railroad tracks.
 Cable installation methods are described in Exhibit E-3: Underground Construction.
 Trenchless construction will avoid interference with the railroad tracks or active rail service, and the Applicant will coordinate with applicable stakeholders regarding design and installation requirements for the crossing.
 Transportation of land-based equipment and construction materials to the NY Project is not anticipated to impact the rail systems.
 The Applicant will coordinate with applicable stakeholders regarding appropriate vehicle access, equipment, and deliveries to the NY Project Area, prior to construction within the LIRR right-of-way.